 This introductory course will focus on the basic biological processes that underlie behavior and psychological processes.
-The topics that will be covered in the course include the structure and function of nerve cells - the basic units comprising the brain, and the electrical and chemical communication mechanisms between these cells, which underlie the integrative activity of the brain.
+The topics that will be covered in the course include the structure and function of nerve cells, the basic units comprising the brain, and the electrical and chemical communication mechanisms between these cells, which underlie the integrative activity of the brain.
 The general structure of the brain and its components (neuroanatomy), as well as the effects of neuropsychiatric drugs and drugs of abuse (neuropharmacology) will be presented.
-The various research methods used in brain research, including experiments in animals and methods for brain imaging in humans, will be discussed.
-Finally, the basic principles underlying sensory and motor systems will be explained, with detailed examples of normal and abnormal functioning of the visual and auditory systems.
+The various research methods used in brain research, including experiments in animals and methods for brain imaging in humans will be discussed.
+Finally, the basic principles underlying sensory systems, with detailed examples of normal and abnormal functioning of the visual system will be explained.